 perimeter of the temple, made of porpoise skin, representing the skin of our

-own bodies.
+own bodies, where the bull was killed for its blood and its body burned.
 That is, our bodies are the new covenant temple.

-they did not call it holy bread, but sacred bread.
+they did not call it holy bread, but sacred, representing Scripture.
 We have two forms of

-God’s word in the holy place: there was the light of God’s truth,
+God’s word in the holy place: sacred and holy.
+There was the light of God’s truth,

 symbolized by the lampstand, and the sacred bread, representing the body of